 To understand how to use these Template Tags for customizing your website, you will want to first become familiar with Django's built-in template tags and filters.
 You will find this information online here: https://docs.djangoproject.com/en/dev/ref/templates/builtins/.

 We also have 2 additional Help Files specific to using the Django Template Tags and Filters with Tendenci that you'll want to read before you make changes to your own website's templates:

 After you are comfortable with how Template Tags work for Tendenci, you can access your Tendenci website's documentation to find the Tags, Filters, Models, Views, and Bookmarklets you'll need to know so that you can customize your site's templates and change how your website utilizes content dynamically.

 In order to access your Tendenci website's template documentation, you must first be logged in and have Superuser-level permissions.
 You can access the documentation by going to: yourdomain/admin/doc/tags/.

 Inside Documentation, you'll find all the information you need specific to your Tendenci website's template:

 List of all the template tags and their functions.

-Filters are actions which can be applied to variables in a template to alter the output.
+Filters are actions that can be applied to variables in a template to alter the output.

 Models are descriptions of all the objects in the system and their associated fields.
-Each model has a list of fields which can be accessed as template variables.
+Each model has a list of fields that can be accessed as template variables.

 Each page on the public site is generated by a view.
 The view defines which template is used to generate the page and which objects are available to that template.